philippbruhin/solar-manager-matrix-display/README.md

 The display shows live energy data from the [Solar Manager](https://www.solarmanager.ch/), an edge device that optimizes solar self-consumption, helping you use as much of your own generated solar power as possible.
 A concept that is currently very popular in Switzerland.

-This README focuses solely on the firmware and how to run it on the microcontroller.
+This README focuses primarily on the firmware and how to run it on the microcontroller.
 Information about the Solar Manager and the overall project is documented separately (in German) on the following GitHub Pages site:

 👉 **[philippbruhin.github.io/solar-manager-matrix-display](http://philippbruhin.github.io/solar-manager-matrix-display)**